edouardparis/edouardparis.github.io/content/articles/bitcoin-and-house-of-dragon.md

 ```

 If you are interested for integrating this kind of solution for your
-entreprise or for your individual usage, Please go checkout WizarSardine
+entreprise or for your individual usage, Please go checkout WizardSardine
 product [Liana](https://github.com/wizardsardine/liana).